-When is Veterans Day (observed)?
+When is Veterans Day?

-Veterans Day is a federal holiday and a state holiday in all states.
-It is observed on the weekday nearest to November 11th.
+Veterans Day is a federal holiday and a state holiday in all states with the exception of Wisconsin.

 The holiday honours all veterans of the United States armed forces.